 UVA shooting: 3 killed, 2 wounded and community told to shelter in place with suspect still at large

-Charlottesville, Virginia — The University of Virginia was locked down and classes were canceled on Monday morning as police searched for a student in connection with a fatal shooting the previous night.
+Charlottesville, Virginia — Police searched for a University of Virginia student Monday in connection with a fatal shooting the previous night that left the campus locked down for several hours and classes canceled.
 The university's president confirmed in a letter to the community that three people were killed and two others wounded in the shooting on Sunday evening.

 The suspect, identified as university student Christopher Darnell Jones Jr. by UVA President Jim Ryan and the UVA police force, remained at large, and there was a "complete search" of the campus underway.
 Police released the photo of Jones below, from the university's athletics website, where he was listed as a member of the UVA football team in 2018, when he was a freshman.

-"There has been a shooting on Culbreth Road and the suspect is at large and considered armed and dangerous," Ryan said in a tweet, asking the university community to "please shelter in place."
+"There has been a shooting on Culbreth Road and the suspect is at large and considered armed and dangerous," Ryan said in a tweet.

 Ryan later sent out the letter with the message to the university community, saying he was "heartbroken to report that the shooting has resulted in three fatalities," with two others being hospitalized and treated for unspecified wounds.